State House

 Anthony Nagatani Anthony and Julia Nagatani

-I grew up in Mānoa.
+I grew up in Manoa.
 Sang in the Honolulu Boy Choir.
-Summer nights fishing at Sand Island with my dad.
-And then I had to go.
+Spent summer nights fishing at Sand Island with my dad.
+The old Ford Taurus would be loaded up and we would stop at Tamashiro for bait on the way.
+Then I had to go.
 Not because I wanted to.
-Because there was no path to stay.
+There just was not a real path to stay and build a career here.

 Kukui Plaza, Downtown Honolulu